 - Prepare Everything

-- Step by Step Guide on How to Blend Markers
+- Step-by-Step Guide to Blend Markers

 Successful blending transforms an ordinary artwork into something extraordinary, and to get that, the proper things are required.
 So, before we go through the whole process, I recommend you get the following: